 Cabinet Door Headboard

-If you're looking to add an unusual handmade touch to your bedroom, consider making a headboard fashioned from cabinet doors.
+If you're looking to add an unusual handmade touch to your bedroom, consider fashioning a headboard from cabinet doors.
 If the doors are in good condition, they may not even require so much as a coat of paint!
 After making any desired cosmetic changes to the doors, cut a piece of wood to the same measurement as the width of your bed.
 Attach the cabinets to the wood, then mount the assemblage above your bed to complete your rustic statement.